astrogilda/interval_load_forecasting/README.md

 - **Histogram of .05 Quantile Residuals**: `figures/residuals_histogram_p05quantile.png`
 - **Line Plot of Residuals Over Time**: `figures/residuals_lineplot.png`
 - **Heatmap of Mean Residuals by Hour and Day**: `figures/residuals_heatmap.png`

+## Time Series Metrics Calculation
+The `time_series_metrics.py` file introduces a systematic approach to evaluate and compare different forecasting models.
+By calculating key metrics such as Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), Root Mean Squared Error (RMSE), and Bias, this module provides quantitative insights into model performance.
+These metrics are instrumental in understanding the strengths and weaknesses of various models, allowing for informed decision-making and optimization.

+### `TimeSeriesMetrics` Class
+- **Constructor**: Initializes with the path of the CSV file containing the true values and a dictionary containing the names of models and paths of the CSV files containing the predicted values.
+- **`_read_file` Method**: Reads data from a CSV file and returns it as a NumPy array.
+- **`calculate_metrics` Method**: Calculates the MAE, MAPE, RMSE, and Bias for the given true and predicted values, returning a DataFrame containing the metrics.
+- **`create_and_save_metrics` Method**: Creates and saves the calculated metrics to a specified CSV file.

+This metrics calculation module facilitates a transparent and rigorous evaluation process, contributing to the project's goals of robustness, reproducibility, and collaboration.
+By encapsulating the metrics calculation within a dedicated class, the project maintains its modular design, ensuring flexibility and extensibility.

 ## Future Work